 5. Know where to find utilization review jobs

-If you are wondering how to find a job in utilization review or how to get started in utilization review, you’ll definitely want to join The Non-Clinical PT’s FREE Facebook networking & jobs group.
+If you are wondering how to find a job in utilization review or how to get started in utilization review, you’ll definitely want to join The Non-Clinical PT’s FREE Facebook networking & jobs group and/or join our FREE email list, where we frequently send out non-clinical job opportunities.

-You can also look on UR/UM companies’ own websites, indeed, Glassdoor, and LinkedIn.
+You can also look on UR/UM companies’ own websites, as well as job search engines like Indeed, Glassdoor, and LinkedIn.
 Word of mouth (networking) is always helpful, whenever possible.
 If you’re still in the clinic, go talk to the billing and auth people in the back office, and ask who does the utilization management for your practice.

 6. Adapt your resume for physical therapy utilization review jobs